If you prefer to always view the website in English, please click here.

 The Government has designed a strategy of 'drastic reduction in energy taxation' that can mean savings of up to 60% on taxes associated with electricity consumption:

-Reduction in VAT from 21% to 10% for those households with a contracted power of less than 10 kW.
+Reduction in VAT from 21% to 10% for those households with a contracted power of less than 10 kW (until May 31).
+This measure, as we mentioned, expires.

-Suspension of the Tax on the Value of Electrical Energy Production (IVPEE), which stood at 7%.
+Suspension of the Tax on the Value of Electrical Energy Production (IVPEE), which was at 7% (maintained until June 30).
+This measure did not depend on the evolution of the CPI.

 Flexibility in contracts: businesses and self-employed workers will be able to modify their contracted power at no cost until the end of 2026, adapting their expenditure to their actual activity during this period.